TomVincentUK/snompy/README.rst

 -  Write narrative documentation
 -  Add examples to `bulk` and `multilayer` docstrings
 -  Add Notes section to `demod` to replace horrid pseudocode explanation
--  Add See also sections to `reflection` functions

 Developing